 We use a Graduated Approach to SEND provision to ensure that all children make progress and receive appropriate support.
 Initially, a child may be identified by their class teacher as needing additional support and discuss this with parents/guardians.
+If this is the case, teachers will complete a First Concerns form to share their concerns with the SEND team in school.

-If an area of inadequate progress is identified, the SENDCo considers all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress.
+If an area of inadequate progress is identified the SENDCo considers all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress.
 This includes a triangulation of progress data, reading/spelling ages and pastoral data.

-In conjunction with the SENDCo personalised targets are devised and set by teachers and parents, which allow us to carefully monitor the impact of any additional provision put in place and the outcomes for the child.
+In conjunction with the SENDCo, personalised targets are devised and set by teachers and parents, which allow us to carefully monitor the impact of any additional provision put in place and the outcomes for the child.
 Teachers review and discuss these 'Individual Learning Plans' termly (3 times per year), however, they can be reviewed at any time, where needed, in order to continue to meet the needs of the child and to adapt where needs have changed.
 We call this our Assess-Plan-Do- Review cycle.